-No. Compliance Criterion SF MF LF Intent and Clarification Dairy Amendment & Guidance Best practice is to have a process or plan in place to ensure regular maintenance of machinery and equipment.
-3.2.1.d Indoor workplaces and on-site buildings are maintained to be safe.
-This includes that: Indoor workplaces have sufficient lighting, heating and ventilation; Fire escapes, extinguishers, and exit routes are maintained, marked, and accessible, and workers know how to use them; and, Electrical equipment, wiring, and outlets are placed, grounded, and inspected for overloading and leakage by a professional on a regular basis. ВР P-3 C-Y0 The definition of "accessible" exit routes includes that exit doors are neither locked nor obstructed.
+No. Compliance Criterion SF MF LF Intent and Clarification 3.2.1.d Indoor workplaces and on-site buildings are maintained to be safe.
+This includes that: Indoor workplaces have sufficient lighting, heating, and ventilation; Fire escapes, extinguishers, and exit routes are maintained, marked, and accessible, and workers know how to use them; and, Electrical equipment, wiring, and outlets are placed, grounded, and inspected for overloading and leakage by a professional on a regular basis. ВР P-3 C-Y0 Indoor workplaces and on-site buildings must always be maintained in accordance with applicable laws and regulations.
+See the document, Guidance on Equipment and Building Safety Requirements Under the APS for further details on complying with this criterion in the absence of local laws and regulations.
+The definition of "accessible" exit routes includes that exit doors are neither locked nor obstructed.
 It is recommended that new workers receive an initial training, and all workers are given at least annual trainings in evacuation procedures pertinent to their working areas.
 Electrical equipment used in a very hot, very cold, or humid environment should be tested more frequently than equipment that is less likely to become damaged or unsafe.
 The frequency of inspections should be determined according to the manufacturers' instructions.
-Partially open structures such as feed racks and alleys, loose housing (i.e. loafing barns or cattle sheds), compost barns, and newborn and transition housing are also maintained to be safe, with relevant components of this criterion applying.
-For example, a structure with roofing, lighting, and outlets for electrical equipment is maintained to be structurally sound and the electrical is regularly maintained and inspected.
-Such a structure would not be considered an indoor workplace, however, so would not require heating.
+Ventilation in indoor workplaces should be designed to prevent the build-up of dangerous gases.
 3.2.1.e In hot climates and in hot workplaces, workers are provided with suitably cool water and shade for rest breaks in order to protect against heat stress.
 C-Y0 C-Y0 C-Y0 Hot climates and workplaces are defined as those where the temperature exceeds 27 degrees Celsius (80 Fahrenheit).
 Water should be at a temperature that is comfortable for workers to drink.
 Water and shade need to be as near to the workers as practical, and should be able to accommodate the whole crew so that they can take their breaks simultaneously.
 Best practice is for shade and cool water to be available within 100 meters of the work area.
 On Small Farms and Facilities, the quality of water and shade must be comparable to what the farmer or site manager has themselves.
 Best practice is to mandate that workers take rest breaks when working in high heat and avoid working in the middle of the day when temperatures are the highest.
 It is also recommended that workers have water on their person, such as a water bottle, to encourage them to drink continuously throughout the day.